Pennsylvania College Avising Corps Site Menu

 The mission of the College Advising Corps is to identify and assist students to make the transition from high school to a post-secondary institution.
 The Advisers focus on low-income, first generation students.

-For the 2014 - 2015 school year, thirteen PCAC Advisers are serving fourteen high schools in the counties of Adams, Centre, Franklin, Huntingdon, Lancaster, and Philadelphia.
-PCAC works with partnering high schools to ellevate matriculation rates identified as below the Pennsylvania state average.
-Advisers meet with students individually, in groups, and in clasroom settings, assisting students in exploring possible options after high school and enabling them to achieve their goals.
+For the 2016 - 2017 school year, twenty-five PCAC Advisers are serving twenty-five high schools and networks in the counties of Adams, Blair, Bucks, Centre, Chester, Dauphin, Delaware, Franklin, Huntingdon, Lancaster, Luzerne, Montgomery, Philadelphia, and York.
+PCAC works with partnering high schools to elevate matriculation rates identified as below the Pennsylvania state average.
+Advisers meet with students individually, in groups, and in classroom settings, assisting students in exploring possible options after high school and enabling them to achieve their goals.

 Continuing its mission to inspire exceptional, underserved high school students to consider pursuing a higher education, Franklin & Marshall College has invited 200 high-achieving students from 15...Read More